nginx/unit-docs/source/controlapi.rst

    Copy the reference state directory to the target state directory by arbitrary means;
    make sure to include subdirectories and hidden files.
-   Finally, restart both Unit instances running the following command as root:
+   Finally, restart both Unit instances:

    .. code-block:: console